spsforks/QB64-Wiki/_MEMIMAGE.md

 END SUB

 ```
-Code by Galleon

 > *Explanation:* The second value passed to DarkenImage is a value from 0.0 to 1.0 where 0.0 is full darkness and 1 is none.

-*Example 2:* Reading information stored in an image with [_MEMIMAGE](_MEMIMAGE) to print [ASC](ASC) text characters to the screen.
+Reading information stored in an image with [_MEMIMAGE](_MEMIMAGE) to print [ASC](ASC) text characters to the screen.

 ```vb